ysong126/previous_repo/README.md

 # python_ml
-a repository for python machine learning covers topics in sklearn guidebooks
+a repository for python machine learning that covers topics in sklearn guidebook